aws/aws-parallelcluster/tests/integration-tests/README.md

     ├── test_report.json: global json report
     ├── test_report.xml: global junitxml report
-    ├── collected_tests.txt: the list of collected parametrized tests └── tests_config.yaml: the configuration file used to defined the tests to run (if present)
+    ├── collected_tests.txt: the list of collected parametrized tests └── tests_config.yaml: the configuration file used to define the tests to run (if present)
 ```

 By specifying the option `--reports cw`, the results of the tests run will be published as a series of CloudWatch